Rankings as of Nov 30, 2023.

 - More expensive than other hardware wallets with similar functionality

 - No support for iOS devices

 Along with Ledger, Trezor is one of the two most well-known brands of hardware wallet in the world of crypto.
 Developed by SatoshiLabs, Trezor was the first hardware crypto wallet, and both of its current models feature excellent security measures and support many assets.

-Why Trezor didn’t make the cut: Trezor didn’t make our top list since the models offered by Ledger outmatched the former’s regarding its build and the number of supported currencies.
-We still highly recommend Trezor for anyone who uses the Exodus wallet as their main crypto wallet due to its native compatibility with Trezor devices.
+Why Trezor didn’t make the cut: Other cold wallet brands outmatch the build and number of supported currencies of Trezor’s models.
+We still recommend Trezor for anyone who uses Exodus as their main hot wallet due to their native compatibility.

 - Supports credit card purchases and in-wallet exchanges and conversions

 - Not many coins are available for the atomic swap feature

 Atomic Wallet is a hot storage wallet with plenty of advantages.
 Users don’t need to open an account to use it, customer support is available 24/7 and the wallet supports many assets.
 One highlight is the Atomic Swap feature, which uses a decentralized crypto exchange housed within the wallet to exchange currencies without third parties.

 Why Atomic Wallet didn’t make the cut: Despite its many advantages, the Atomic Wallet didn’t land on our top list because other blockchain wallets offer better features.

 - Keyless security system assures there is no single point of failure